adejumobiesther/COVID-19-News-Verification-using-Machine-Learning/README.md

 - Title: "CoAID: COVID-19 Healthcare Misinformation Dataset"
 - Publication Year: 2020

-Please note that the dataset is publicly available and can be accessed through the following link: [https://github.com/cuilimeng/CoAID].
+Please note that the dataset is publicly available and can be accessed through the following [link](https://github.com/cuilimeng/CoAID).

 ## Conclusion